 How to book the overnight Eurostar Ski Train

-Or, if you would like to view possible resorts and see exact journey times and transfer information, visit the Resorts and Journey Planner page
+If you would like to view possible resorts and see exact journey times and transfer information, visit the Resorts and Journey Planner page.

 One of the best ways to book the Eurostar Ski Train is with a rail-inclusive package from ski tour operators.
 The train travel costs about the same price as flights - and has transfers from station to resort included.You can visit the ski train holidays page to view ski holidays by train from a number of tour operators.

 You can find out more about how to book the Eurostar Ski Train in our guide to booking ski holidays by train.